 The hash engine consists of 4 separate programmable 8-bit CRC calculators.
-Two sets of 32-bit secret codes are use by the hash engine for authentication code generation.
+Two sets of 32-bit secret codes are used by the hash engine for authentication code generation.
 The first set is used to define the CRC polynomial as well as the input selection for each of the CRC calculators.
 The second is used as initial seeds for the CRC calculations.
-Outputs of the 4 CRC calculators are logically combined to produce the 8-bit output of the overall FlexiHash[TM] engine.
-Block diagram of the FlexiHash engine is illustrated in Figure 6.
-More detailed description on the hash engine can be found in the application note AN1166.
+Outputs of the 4 CRC calculators are logically combined to produce the 8-Bit output of the overall FlexiHash engine.
+The Block Diagram of the FlexiHash engine is illustrated in Figure 7.
+More detailed descriptions on the hash engine can be found in Application Note AN1166.